Follow TV Tropes

 Hisashi: If I'm right about this…and I usually am, this should make the compensator’s effective force dilution triple.

 • In the Back: The root of Izuku's paranoia, as the people who were supposed to protect him only abused him, which left him with the belief that everyone might feign interest in order to do this.
-In chapter 9, this is one of the reasons why he didn't team up with Hatsume and Kirishima.
+This one of the reasons why he didn't team up with Hatsume and Kirishima in Chapter 9.

 • I Shall Taunt You: Both Izuku and Hitoshi's strategy.
 Izuku, in order to infuriate and goad his opponents.
 Hitoshi, for his quirk.